CSP5UofG/Imaging-System-App/README.md

 ## How to install

+A pdf version installation_instructions.pdf is in the docs folder.

 ### **Download the project and Python**

 Download the source code as a zip file and unzip it, by default it should be csp5-main-master.zip.
 You should now have a folder called imaging_system_app_project inside the unzipped folder, this is the project folder.